DexterLB/minimal_transducer/README.md

 a first argument, constructs the transducer and goes into an interactive prompt mode for dictionary lookup.

+The dictionary MUST BE alphabetically sorted and with unique keys.

 If the second argument is `-j`, the tool outputs a JSON representation of the generated transducer to stdout.